 Section 5.39 of the Act makes references to the CEO.
 Those provisions are also applicable to acting CEOs, except where alternative provisions have been included in respect of acting CEOs.

 Section 5.39(7) of the Act states that a CEO is to be paid such remuneration as is determined by the SAT.
-As there is no alternative provision for acting CEOs, the bands set by the SAT apply to all CEOs irrespective of whether they are permanent or acting.
+There is no alternative provision for acting CEOs.
+Therefore the bands set by the SAT apply to all CEOs irrespective of whether they are permanent or acting.

-Temporary employment agencies and consultants (typically former local government CEOs) will typically find it more suited to their business models to offer their services to local governments as an acting CEO under contracts for services.
+Temporary employment agencies and consultants (typically former local government CEOs) will often find it more suited to their business models to offer their services under contracts for services.

-Conversely, local governments might see benefits from the convenience of seeking the assistance from the pool of talent available through consultancies or temporary employment agencies.
+Conversely, local governments might see the benefits of seeking the assistance from the pool of talent available through consultancies or temporary employment agencies.